Water fluoridation: Target level

 Authorities such as the World Health Organization publish recommendations for the amount of fluoride in piped water.
 The lower bound is set to reduce the incidence of dental caries and the upper bound is set to prevent harms such dental fluorosis.
 Levels below this range can be increased by water fluoridation and levels above this range should be reduced using treatment technology.
 The WHO upper limit ("guideline value") of 1.5 mg/L has been repeatedly reaffirmed since 1984.
 The WHO mentions that the upper limit may need to be reduced in setting some national standards to keep the consumption below 6 mg/day.
 This can happen in case of higher piped water consumption such as in warmer climates, or when other sources of fluoride (e.g. food, air and dental preparations) are present.
 In 2011, the WHO reports that protection against dental caries begin at 0.5 mg/L and that most fluoridation standards target a range of 0.5-1.0 mg/L. The WHO itself does not give a target for fluoridation.

 The European Food Safety Authority's Panel on Dietetic Products, Nutrition and Allergies (NDA) considers fluoride not to be an essential nutrient, yet, due to the beneficial effects of dietary fluoride on prevention of dental caries they have defined an Adequate Intake (AI) value (Note: This link points to the American DRI article, but the concepts for AI and UL are the same between European and American dietary recommendations.
 The European counterpart tor DRI is Dietary Reference Value.) for it.
 The AI of fluoride from all sources (including non-dietary sources) is 0.05 mg/kg body weight per day for both children and adults, including pregnant and lactating women.
 Applying the 60 kg adult assumption, this is equivalent to 3 mg/day.
 (This assumption is repeatedly used in the 2011 WHO report to derive limits for non-fluoride substances, with 74 total occurrences.)
 The EFSA has an upper legal limit for fluoride content in water at 1.5 mg/L. In 2024 it prepared a draft for the tolerable upper intake levels (UL) for daily fluoride consumption in children.

-In 2011, the U.S. Department of Health and Human Services (HHS) and the U.S. Environmental Protection Agency (EPA) lowered the recommended level of fluoride to 0.7 mg/L. In 2015, the U.S. Food and Drug Administration (FDA), based on the recommendation of the U.S. Public Health Service (PHS) for fluoridation of community water systems, recommended that bottled water manufacturers limit fluoride in bottled water to no more than 0.7 milligrams per liter (mg/L; equivalent to parts per million).
+In 2011, the U.S. Department of Health and Human Services (HHS) and the U.S. Environmental Protection Agency (EPA) lowered the recommended level of fluoride to 0.7 mg/L. In 2015, the U.S. FDA, based on the recommendation of the U.S. Public Health Service (PHS) for fluoridation of community water systems, recommended that bottled water manufacturers limit fluoride in bottled water to no more than 0.7 milligrams per liter (mg/L; equivalent to parts per million).

 A 2007 Australian systematic review recommended a range from 0.6 to 1.1 mg/L.